swcarpentry/r-novice-gapminder/06-data-subsetting.md

 ~~~

 This usually isn't useful.
 However it is useful to note that matrices
-are laid out in *column-major format*.
+are laid out in *column-major format* by default.
 That is the elements of the
 vector are arranged column-wise:

 ~~~ {.r}